Part - A

 - Stressing on the need to rationalize duty on raw material inputs to man-made textile, the

-- Finance Minister announced bringing nylon chain on par with polyester and other human-made fibres.
+- Finance Minister announced bringing nylon chains on par with polyester and other human-made fibres.
 Announcing uniform deduction of the BCD rates on Caprolactam, nylon chips and nylon fibre and yarn to 5 per cent, the Minister said this will help the textile industry, MSMEs, and exports.
-She also announced the calibration of customs duty rate on the chemical to encourage domestic value addition and remove inversions.
-The Minister also announced rationalization of custom duty on gold and silver.
+She also announced the calibration of the customs duty rate on the chemical to encourage domestic value addition and remove inversions.
+The Minister also announced the rationalization of custom duty on gold and silver.

 - The Finance Minister said that a phased manufacturing plan for solar cells and solar panels would be notified to build up domestic capacity.
-She announced raising duty on solar inverter from 5 per cent to 20 per cent and on solar lanterns from 5 per cent to 15 per cent.
+She announced raising duty on solar inverters from 5 per cent to 20 per cent and on solar lanterns from 5 per cent to 15 per cent.

 In her Budget speech, the Finance Minister said that there is immense potential in manufacturing heavy capital equipment domestically and the rate structure will be comprehensively reviewed in due course.
-However, she announced a revision in duty rates on certain items immediately, including tunnel boring machine and certain auto parts.
+However, she announced a revision in duty rates on certain items immediately, including tunnel boring machines and certain auto parts.

 The Budget proposes specific changes to benefit MSMEs, including increasing duty on steel screws, plastic builder wares and prawn feed.
 It also rationalizes exemption on import of duty-free items as an incentive to exporters of garments leather and handicraft items.
 It also provides an exemption on imports of certain kinds of leather and raises custom duty on finished synthetic gemstones.